 How to Send Large Video Files Without Losing Quality

-Most file sharing methods choke on video.
-Email caps out at 25MB.
+Most file sharing methods struggle with video.
+Email attachments cap out at 25MB.
 Consumer tools compress your footage into artifacts.
-This guide covers five ways to send large video files—and when to use each one based on file size and whether you need a simple transfer or ongoing project access.
+This guide covers five ways to send large video files, and when to use each one based on file size and whether you need a simple transfer or ongoing project access.

 No single method works for everyone.
 Your choice depends on file size, how often you're sending, and whether recipients need to download or just watch.